-24 The period for making representations may be shorter or longer than a month, depending on the particular circumstances, as set out in Schedule 1 of the WT Act.
-25 Under Article 5(c) of the Wireless Telegraphy (Limitation of Number of Licences) Order 2014, we
+25 The period for making representations may be shorter or longer than a month, depending on the particular circumstances, as set out in Schedule 1 of the WT Act.

-25 Under Article 5(c) of the Wireless Telegraphy (Limitation of Number of Licences) Order 2014, we may take into account the ability of each applicant for a wireless telegraphy licence to meet the licence terms, provisions and limitations applying to that wireless telegraphy licence.
+26 Under Article 5(c) of the Wireless Telegraphy (Limitation of Number of Licences) Order 2014, we may take into account the ability of each applicant for a wireless telegraphy licence to meet the licence terms, provisions and limitations applying to that wireless telegraphy licence.